Skelmis/Hermes/README.md

 - Access to the raw SAST scanner output within each vulnerability for when more details are required.
 - A full featured admin panel providing raw access to data as required.
 - Open source so you can open issues and pull requests to your hearts content.
 - Background processing for large tasks.
-Fire off scans at will and come back later once they have actually finished without impact site performance.
+Fire off scans at will and come back later once they have actually finished without impacting site performance.

 #### Example application images